 Lurch out of bed, putting foot in small but strategically-placed puddle of cat sick.
 Drink seven cups of tea.
 Wake child by hitting him rhythmically on the head for forty minutes with a brick.
 Haul him through process of dressing, eating breakfast, gathering school materials.
 Drive to school, late.

-Visit Safeway on way back, find self standing blearily in checkout line with a basket containing nothing but capers and jam.
+Visit Safeway on the way back, find self standing blearily in checkout line with a basket containing nothing but capers and jam.
 Have no idea why.